Beta

 Business class award space between LAX and CDG is genuinely constrained.
 Saver-level seats on Air France's flagship nonstop rarely exceed two to four seats per departure, and on high-demand dates those seats can disappear months in advance or never appear at all.
 Connecting itineraries via Amsterdam, Frankfurt, or Zurich typically surface more release, but the total travel time extends considerably.
 Flexible dates are not a convenience here; they are a functional requirement.
 Searching a two-week window is a reasonable minimum.

 Transfer paths depend on which program you target.
 Flying Blue Promo Awards price round-trips at 50,000 points when the route appears in the monthly promo sale, against roughly $4,000 in cash fares.
-American Express Membership Rewards transfers to Flying Blue at 1:1, as does Chase Ultimate Rewards.
-Aeroplan accepts 1:1 transfers from Chase UR, Amex MR, Capital One, and Bilt, making it one of the most accessible programs for most cardholders.
+American Express Membership Rewards transfers to Flying Blue at 1:1, as does Chase Ultimate Rewards. a transfer partner accepts 1:1 transfers from Chase UR, Amex MR, Capital One, and Bilt, making it one of the most accessible programs for most cardholders.
 Virgin Atlantic Flying Club pulls 1:1 from both Amex MR and Citi ThankYou, which matters if you are working with a ThankYou balance and want to target the 80,000-point Delta One Europe rate rather than the round-trip option.
 Iberia Avios arrive via British Airways Executive Club (transferable from Chase and Amex), then a partner move into Iberia Plus, so the chain is longer and the positioning flight cost adds friction for LAX departures.

 Against rewardztravel.com's conservative valuations, the numbers still hold up well on the best paths.
 Our 1.4¢ valuation for Flying Blue points means 50,000 points carry a baseline value of $700.
-Redeeming them against a $4,000 business class fare produces an 8.0¢ redemption, nearly six times our stated floor.
-Aeroplan, which we value at 1.5¢, returns 7.5¢ at the 60,000-point one-way rate, roughly five times the conservative baseline.
+Redeeming them against a $4,000 business class fare produces an 8.0¢ redemption, nearly six times our stated floor. a transfer partner, which we value at 1.5¢, returns 7.5¢ at the 60,000-point one-way rate, roughly five times the conservative baseline.
 Virgin Atlantic, also at 1.5¢, delivers 6.3¢ on the 80,000-point Delta One option and 7.9¢ on the 95,000-point round-trip.
 All of these represent strong value relative to our tables, but none of it materializes unless confirmed saver space exists on the dates you need.
 Find space first, then transfer.

 Top redemptions for this route